13 Best eCommerce Growth Hacks

 The platform may suggest socks or shoe-cleaning kits if a buyer adds shoes to the cart.
 The idea is to make relevant product recommendations that add value to the customer's purchase.

-If the buyer is already making a purchase, there is a high chance that they will consider related products or services.
+If the buyer is already making a purchase, they are likely to consider related products or services.

-Also, when the buyer notices products under bestselling or recently bought, chances of conversions are enhanced due to the trust factor.
+Also, when the buyer notices best-selling or recently purchased products, the chances of conversion are enhanced due to the trust factor.

-Similarly, you can also implement this strategy to make the buyer increase the order value by giving product recommendations similar to what the buyer is considering buying, but a similar product that holds more aspirational value and can churn in more revenue.
+Similarly, you can implement this strategy to increase the buyer's order value by giving product recommendations similar to what the buyer is considering, but with a product that offers more aspirational value and can drive higher revenue.

-Hence, these critical marketing hacks can increase revenue for your eCommerce business and its growth.
+Hence, these critical marketing hacks can increase revenue and drive growth for your eCommerce business.

 Eugene Odyntsov - SEO manager at Mailtrap